sebthom/dockupdater/docs/Frequently-Asked-Questions.md

   docupdater/docupdater
 ```

-## Exclude docupdater to be updated
+## How to stop Docupdater auto update

 Your can add label `docupdater.disable="true"` on the container or service to disable auto update.